canneth/just-go-backend/README.md

 <br />

 <h2>Foreword</h2>
-This is my first crack at developing an entire web app, and this entire project is primarily a learning exercise in implementing a proper backend.
+This project serves primarily as a meaningful reason for me to get my hands dirty learning TypeScript, NestJS, PassportJS and Mongoose.
 This repo contains only the backend of this web app.
 To view the corresponding frontend repo, <a href='https://github.com/canneth/just-go-frontend' rel='noreferrer'>click here</a>.

 <h2>Development status</h2>
 I have yet to begin work on this backend, so at the moment, you may consider it <strong>completely absent</strong>.